yujiezhang0914/DSC180B-Project-Website/index.md

 <summary>--> Click to learn more about the four fairness definitions</summary>
 <br>

-- **Group Fairness**: A fair model’s prediction should be independent of the sensitive attribute.
+- Group Fairness: A fair model’s prediction should be independent of the sensitive attribute.
 Therefore, it should have the same probability of giving a positive prediction for individuals of different protected classes.
 In this test we check if  P(Y = 1|S = si) = P(Y = 1|S = sj).
 Notice that this test does not require the actual value of the target variable.
 In other words, the test is independent of whether the model makes the correct predictions.

-- **Predictive Parity**: This test measures the model’s predictive power on different groups of the protected class.
+- Predictive Parity: This test measures the model’s predictive power on different groups of the protected class.
 The probability of the model making the correct prediction should be the same across different groups.
 In this test, we check if the true positive rates are the same among groups: P(T = 1|Y = 1, S= si) = P(T = 1|Y = 1, S = sj).
 The method can be also be applied with different prediction evaluation metrics.

-- **Matching conditional frequencies**: This test is similar to the predictive parity test, except we consider the distribution of predicted probabilities rather than the binarized prediction.
+- Matching conditional frequencies: This test is similar to the predictive parity test, except we consider the distribution of predicted probabilities rather than the binarized prediction.
 We binned the predicted probabilities and compare the frequencies of each bin across different groups.
 For each bin, We check if P(T = 1|Y  ∈  bink, S= si) = P(T = 1|Y  ∈ bink, S = sj)

 - **Causal discrimination**: The model is counterfactually fair if its prediction is independent of the change of sensitive variable.
 We conduct the test by flipping or randomly shuffling the sensitive attribute of the test set and checking if the prediction remains the same.